Day Pond State Park

 Geology

 To begin the geologic exploration of the Day Pond, cross the dam, and then follow the blue trail to the left.
-The abundance of boulders in the woods indicate this area is covered with till, the unsorted material left behind by the glaciers.
+The abundance of boulders in the woods indicates that this area is covered with till, the unsorted material left behind by glaciers.
 Till contains grain sizes from microscopic clay grains to boulders as large as houses.
-Till is generally found on the hilltops, while stratified drift is found in the valleys, where heavy melt water from the glaciers sorted the materials into deposits of similar sized grains.
-Natural sand and gravel deposits thus occur in valleys.
+Till is generally found on the hilltops, while stratified drift, natural sand, and gravel deposits are found in the valleys.
+Heavy meltwater from the glaciers sorted the materials into deposits of similar-sized grains.

 After crossing a small stream, about 500 yards down the trail, look for a large, rounded outcrop to the left.
 This is Brimfield Schist, a rusty weathering, dark gray schist commonly composed of biotite (the black mica), quartz, and feldspar.
-Here it also contains a few small garnets.
-The glaciers rounded the outcrop so it is steeper on the south end than on the north.
-This is commonly seen in both outcrops and entire hills in Connecticut, caused by the motion of the ice from north to south.
+Here, the stream also contains a few small garnets.
+The glaciers rounded the outcrop, so it is steeper on the southern end.
+This is commonly seen in both outcrops and hills in Connecticut, caused by the motion of the ice from north to south.
 Glaciers covered all of Connecticut from about 26,000 years ago to 12,000 years ago.

 Some light-colored boulders are found along the trail near here.
 They are very coarse-grained and generally light in color.
 The major minerals are quartz, feldspar, and mica.
 The coarse boulders are called pegmatite.
 There was once molten rock deep within the earth, which cooled very slowly, thus allowing time for large grains to grow.